PRijnbeek/CDM-Vocab-Course/chapter2.md

 FROM concept
 WHERE LOWER(concept_name) like '%fibrillation%';
 ```

-Try to find the standard concept_id for the clinical finding Asthma in the vocabulary.
-Note that if you not restrict to the concept_class_id = 'Clinical Finding' by adding AND concept_class_id = 'Clinical Finding' you get two Standard Concepts, do you understand why?
+ Let's try to find the standard concept\_id for the clinical finding Asthma in the vocabulary.
+Try to find this using both methods described above.
+You will see that if you do not restrict to the concept_class_id = 'Clinical Finding' (AND concept_class_id = 'Clinical Finding') you can get multple standard concepts!

+ What is the code we asked for?

 *** =possible_answers
 - 195967001
 - 257581
-- 317009
+- [317009]
 - 45877009
 *** =hint